codeday/labs-gql/src/email/templates/studentOffer.md

 - [I accept this offer!](https://labs.codeday.org/dash/s/{{ tokenFor student }}/offer-accept)
 - [I do NOT accept, and want to cancel my application.](https://labs.codeday.org/dash/s/{{ tokenFor student }}/withdraw)

-Remember that while we aim to provide an internship-style experience, this isn't a paid internship and you won't be an employee.
-(Don't worry, you can still include it on your LinkedIn and resume.)

 Thank you!
 We hope to work with you soon!

 {{{ event.emailSignature }}}